progbits/json-lisp/README.md

 ### Defining Variables

-Variables are defined using the `define` keyword:
+Top level variables bindings are defined using the `define` keyword:

 ```shell
 > ["define", "x", "3"]